SURYA-S-A/rag-chatbot-backend-playground/README.md

 - **Extensibility**
   - Tools can be added (e.g., web search, code execution).
   - Streaming responses can be enabled for real-time chat experiences.
+  - In future versions, the system could adopt an **ephemeral RAG approach**, where documents are **temporarily loaded for the session** and discarded afterward.
+  - This would enable **privacy-focused, short-lived retrieval** without storing long-term embeddings, ideal for sensitive or one-time queries.

 - **Use Case**
   - Ideal for applications where users upload documents and query them interactively.